jehhynes/ExpressionImporter/README.md

 ## 1. Implement the AbstractImport<TDomain, TId, TContext> base class
 ExpressionImporter is compatible with any ORM or database layer you may happen to be using, including Dapper, NHibernate, or EntityFramework.
 Simply implement the AbstractImport base class class.

+TDomain is the *Type* of object to be imported

+TId is the **primary key** *Type* used to identify the object

+TContext is a class or interface used to convey any information necessary for processing the import, including a DB Context object or any user context information.

     public abstract class MyAbstractImport<TDomain> : AbstractImport<TDomain, int, MyContext>
         where TDomain : IPersistentObject //Replace IPersistentObject with your object's base class or interface {